Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/containerization_overview/README.md

     - Database-specific configurations, such as `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD`, should be read from the `.env` file.
     - Add `volumes` to mount initialization scripts and automate schema creation upon container startup.
 In doing so:
         - Disable automatic schema generation.
 For instance, if you are using `spring.jpa.hibernate.ddl-auto` in your `application.properties` or `application.yml`, set it to `none`.
         - Avoid using Flyway for initial schema setup in the Docker container, as the initialization scripts should handle this directly.
+Set `spring.flyway.enabled` to `false`.
         - Avoid creating databases in the initialization scripts; these scripts should focus on setting up schemas, not on creating databases.
         - To automatically create the database when the container starts, specify the `POSTGRES_DB` environment variable.